matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 You cannot fix this by arguing about whether SAFe or Scrum is the superior methodology (it's neither!).
 As I have written previously, [process usually masks a lack of trust](what-matters.md), and adding a different process will not restore it.

 High-performing software development teams do not need more people managing the flow of work; they need the engineers to have greater context of the business problem.
-We have to collapse these communication layers so that the people building the system are directly aligned with the people using it.
+We must collapse these communication layers so that the people building the system are directly aligned with the people using it.

 In short, we must **prioritise context over coordination**.